 With PG Dip in Mass Communications & Telugu Translation Techniques, he translates from/to English/Telugu.
 He holds an MA in English Literature having earlier done JAIIB (a banking diploma), BA (English Litt, Sanskrit Litt, History), and BSc (BZC).

 He composed in English the profiles of 132 modern Telugu Stalwarts for the bilingual book Marapuraani Maanikyaalu (2010) (with wordy & pictorial sketches in Telugu by BNIM, a noted writer & artist).
 He has translated into English under the title Salt of the Earth - select short stories in Telugu by noted writer Dr Mallemala Venugopala Reddy (June 2013).
-He has also edited five books: Lung Care and Long Life by Dr Shyam Sundar Raj (2012); Memoirs & Musings of an IAS Officer by KV Natarajan (Menaka Prakashan, Pune, June 23, 2013); Turquoise Tulips (A collection of short stories) by Dr Ashok Patwari (Authors Press, 2015); Prolegomena and Transformative Articles on Literary Translation by Dr VVB Rama Rao (Authors Press, 2015); and Gian Singh Shatir, a fictional autobiography by Sahitya Academy awardee (Urdu) Gian Singh Shatir (awaiting publication).
+He has also edited eight books: Celebraring Creativity: HLF 2010 (An anthology of poems/short stories by 76 writers); Souvenir: HLF 2010; Lung Care and Long Life by Dr Shyam Sundar Raj (2012); Memoirs & Musings of an IAS Officer by KV Natarajan (Menaka Prakashan, Pune, June 23, 2013); Turquoise Tulips (A collection of short stories) by Dr Ashok Patwari (Authors Press, 2015); Prolegomena and Transformative Articles on Literary Translation by Dr VVB Rama Rao (Authors Press, 2015); Femininity: Poetic Endeavours by Dr VVB Rama Rao (Authors Press, 2016); and Gian Singh Shatir (in the pipeline).

-As a panelist, he translated 6 out of 36 chapters of the Telugu mega novel Veyi Padagalu (by Jnan Pith awardee Viswanatha Satyanarayana) into English under the title Thousand Hoods (ceremonially launched on Oct 18, 2015 with dummy copies, and the final formal publication is away in a few months).
+As a panelist, he translated 6 out of 36 chapters of the Telugu mega novel Veyi Padagalu (by Jnan Pith awardee Viswanatha Satyanarayana) into English under the title Thousand Hoods (ceremonially released on Oct 18, 2015 with launch copies, and the final formal publication is awaited).
+Besides, he has translated quite a few individual poems, short stories and articles from Teligu into English.

 Atreya Sarma's first collection of English poems, Sunny Rain-n-Snow, came out in May 2016.